awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-vpnconnection-vpntunneloptionsspecification.md

 # AWS::EC2::VPNConnection VpnTunnelOptionsSpecification<a name="aws-properties-ec2-vpnconnection-vpntunneloptionsspecification"></a>

-The tunnel options for a VPN connection\.
+The tunnel options for a single VPN tunnel\.

 ## Syntax<a name="aws-properties-ec2-vpnconnection-vpntunneloptionsspecification-syntax"></a>